hyron-group/reference/api-reference/ModuleManager.md

 ### class **ModuleManager** \(hyron\)

-Used to register & management elements in project, like instance, service, plugins, addons.
-It is base of Hyron Framework

 -   **build** \( path \) : void
 -   _static_ **getInstance**\( ... \) : ModuleManager
 -   **setting** \( config \) : void